vivekmore/generator-jhipster-nav-element/docs/PUBLISHING.md

     $ npm login
     ```

-6. Update the version (patch/minor/major)
+6. Update the version (patch/minor/major) `only works in Git Bash at the moment`

     *e.g. for updating the patch version*

     **Make sure there are no local changes (stash them if any)**
     ```bash